siduction/sidu-manual/data/en/0003-help_en.md

 ### inxi

-Inxi is a system information script that works independently of individual IRC clients.
+**inxi** is a system information script that works independently of individual IRC clients.
 This script outputs various information about the hardware and software being used, so that other users in #siduction can better help with troubleshooting.
 Alternatively, run it in a console to get information about your own system yourself.

-To use inxi in Konversation, type this into the chat box:
+To use inxi in `konversation`, type this into the chat box:

 **/cmd inxi -v2**

-To use inxi in weechat, enter this into the chat box:
+To use inxi in `weechat`, enter this into the chat box:

 **/shell -o inxi -v2**